-For alternate methods, see our guide on how to easily disable XML-RPC in WordPress.
+For alternative methods, see our guide on how to easily disable XML-RPC in WordPress.

 Disable REST API in WordPress

 The WordPress JSON REST API allows plugins and tools to access WordPress data, update content, and/or even delete it.
 Here is how you can disable REST API in WordPress.

 Activate a WAF (Website Application Firewall)

 Disabling attack vectors like REST API and XML-RPC provides limited protection against DDoS attacks.
 Your website is still vulnerable to normal HTTP requests.

 While you can mitigate a small DDoS attack by trying to catch the bad machine IPs and blocking them manually, this approach is less effective when dealing with a large attack.

 The easiest way to block suspicious requests is by activating a website application firewall.

 A website application firewall acts as a proxy between your website and all incoming traffic.
 It uses a smart algorithm to catch all suspicious requests and block them before they reach your website server.

 Pricing for Sucuri starts from $199.99 per year.

 See our article on Sucuri vs. Cloudflare for a detailed side-by-side comparison.

 Note: Website Application Firewalls (WAFs) that run on the application level are less effective during a DDoS attack.
 They block the traffic once it has already reached your web server, so it still affects your overall website performance.

 Identify Whether It Is a Brute Force or DDoS Attack

 Both brute force and DDoS attacks intensively use server resources, which means their symptoms look quite similar.
 Your website will get slower and may crash.

 You can easily find out whether it is a brute force attack or a DDoS attack by looking at the Sucuri plugin’s login reports.

-If you are seeing a large number of random login requests, then this means your wp-admin is under a brute force attack.
-To mitigate it, you can see our guide on how to block brute force attacks in WordPress.
+If you are seeing a large number of random login requests, then this means your wp-admin is under a brute-force attack.
+To stop it, you can see our guide on how to block brute force attacks in WordPress.